What is dyslexia?

 Why are you so interested in dyslexia?

-It’s a little corny, but I just really want to help.
-I know there is a lot of opportunity to help, because reading difficulties are generally poorly understood.
+I just really want to help.
+I know there is a lot of opportunity to help, because reading difficulties are generally not well understood, even within the education community.
 I’ve met a lot of awesome kids who were pretty discouraged with reading and writing (and sometimes with life in general), having tried tutoring without great results.
 This drives me to learn more about latest research in dyslexia, and to continue bringing knowledge and experience to those who need it.
-Do you want to know more?
-Feel free to contact me.
-I’d love to chat!

 2 thoughts on “Dyslexia: Q & A”